dheero/OBF.github.io/wiki/SourceCode.md

 replication process is to explicitly re-verify the health and status of each repository.

--   SVN repositories are mirrored hourly
+-   Anonymous SVN repositories are mirrored hourly
--   SVN repositories are verified and repaired (if necessary) every 15 minutes
+-   Anonymous SVN repositories are verified and repaired (if necessary) every 15 minutes

 If a SVN client error occurs for longer than 15 minutes, please report this to: support@helpdesk.open-bio.org